Ahuss98/jumperjumper/README.md

 ### Key Features:
 - **Jump and Type Gameplay**: Avoid obstacles by jumping and type words accurately for advanced challenges.
-- **Dynamic Difficulty**: The game becomes more challenging as you progress, with longer words and stricter timers.
+- **Dynamic Difficulty**: The game becomes more challenging as you progress.
 - **Sleek Design**: A visually appealing environment with changing backgrounds, animated elements, and smooth transitions.
 - **Audio Integration**: Background music and sound effects enhance the gameplay experience.